CoppolaFrancesco/CADD-workflow/README.md

 ./run-vina.sh
 ```

-At the end, inside the 'Autodock-Vina/poses', you will find the dataset with the vina scores 'list_with_affinities.csv'.
+At the end, inside the `Autodock-Vina/poses`, you will find the dataset with the vina scores `list_with_affinities.csv`.

-Next, we can run the bash code for boltz and sort the best candidates (again this can also be run as singles step by following the 'Docs/documentations.md'):
+Next, we can run the bash code for boltz and sort the best candidates (again, this can also be run as single step by following the [Docs/documentations.md](Docs/documentations.md)):

 ```
 conda activate boltz2
 ./run-boltz.sh
 ```

-At the end, we will see in the main boltz folder the file 'list_with_affinities_boltz.csv'.
+At the end, we will see in the main boltz folder the file `list_with_affinities_boltz.csv`.

-'list-sorted.csv' and 'list-best10.csv'.
+'list-sorted.csv' and `list-best10.csv`.
 In this case, the sorting is based on the average binding energy obtained by both methods.

 Finally, we can run DeepChem and RDKit for sorting the molecules and the additional properties calculation